PLACE: THE ERAWAN MUSEUM (

 Map for The Erawan Museum:

-If you are driving from Bangkok to The Erawan Museum along Sukhumvit Road, these are the two signs that you need to look out for.
-(Click on the images to see bigger versions.)
-You will see them shortly after Carrefour Samrong on your left.
-This is the Kanchanaphisek Outer Ring Road.
-It is a little tricky since they built this intersection.
+If you are driving, take the expressway and get off at the Bang Na intersection, following the signs for Samut Prakan.
+Alternatively, just take Sukhumwit Road all the way if the traffic isn’t bad.
+You need to pay attention as you get close to the museum as it is also the entrance/exit for the Kanchanaphisek Outer Ring Road.
 You need to turn left following the sign for “Bang Na” but don’t go up the ramp to the Outer Ring Road.
 Take the road on the left of the ramp and then do a u-turn under it.
 You will then see the parking for The Erawan Museum almost straight away on your left.
-(Click here for fuller driving instructions.)

 Tourist attractions in this area: